 The Executive Council Office provides support to the Premier and the members of Executive Council.
 It ensures effective strategic planning and coordinated policy development across government, and engagement of Albertans.
 The office is led by the Deputy Minister of Executive Council.

-The Cabinet is the framework in which members of Executive Council put government policies into practice.
+The Cabinet or Executive Council puts government policies into practice.
 Cabinet ministers are MLAs in charge of specific government ministries.
 Beyond approving Orders in Council, Cabinet ratifies policy matters and is the final authority on issues related to the day-to-day operation of government.
 The Premier chairs Cabinet.

 The Speaker directs debates and proceedings in the Legislative Assembly.
 The Speaker is an elected MLA.
 At the beginning of the first Legislative session after an election, all MLAs vote for the Speaker by secret ballot.

 The Opposition is made up of MLAs who aren’t part of the governing party.
 The role of the Opposition is to critique government activity, propose improvements to legislation, and present itself to the public as an alternative to the party in office.
-Alberta currently has 4 opposition parties.
-The Wildrose Party has the most opposition seats in the Assembly and is called the Official Opposition.
-The Progressive Conservative Association of Alberta, the Alberta Liberal Party, and the Alberta Party also sit in opposition.
+The party with the most opposition seats in the Assembly and is called the Official Opposition.

 Public agencies are boards, commissions, tribunals or other organizations established by government, but not part of a government department.
 They work alongside ministries to deliver programs and services.
-Alberta’s Agency Governance Secretariat helps ensure Alberta government agencies are well governed.
+The Public Agency Secretariat helps ensure Alberta government agencies are well governed.

 Government committees review policy decisions, long-range strategic priorities, legislation and regulations.
-These committees include: Treasury Board, Economic Policy Committee, Legislative Review Committee, and Social Policy Committee.
+These committees include Treasury Board, Legislative Review Committee and others.

-Alberta’s public service is made up of over 27,000 government employees throughout the province.
-Each works for one of 20 ministries, or a public agency.
+Alberta’s public service is made up of over 25,000 government employees throughout the province.
+Each works for a ministry, or a public agency.
 They perform the legal, policy, administrative and practical duties needed to deliver programs and services to Albertans.